Reverie Harp Duets

 I created a custom Reverie Harp tuning meant to play with the B Celtic Minor Rav Vast.
 In the track below, you'll hear both instruments start by slowly exploring the notes of the tuning.
 Then, after about a minute, the Reverie Harp will settle into a guitar style finger picking pattern.
 This opens up some space for the Rav Vast to to explore.

 A Reverie Harp and Banjo duet?
 They said it couldn't be done.
-Actually, nobody said anything about this but I wanted to try it anyway.
-It turned out to be pretty fun.
+Many said it should be done.
+But I wanted to try it anyway and it turned out to be pretty fun.

 I finger picked the Reverie Harp like a guitar and alternated my hand position creating the illusion of alternating chords.
 I emphasized the chordal change with the notes I played on the banjo.